2011 Metro Manila Film Festival: Ceremony Information

 Manila Kingpin: The Asiong Salonga Story film got the most awards including the Best Picture.
 ER Ejercito states: "This film has gone through a lot...We didn't even think we'd be included in the festival lineup..."

 On the other hand, Eugene Domingo was adjudged Best Supporting Actress for the comedy My House Husband: Ikaw Na! directed by Jose Javier Reyes.
 She dedicated her trophy to the film's lead actors and real-life couple Judy Ann Santos and Ryan Agoncillo.
 The film, about a man forced to take care of the household and two kids after he lost his bank manager job, also won the Gender Sensitivity award, which is given to a film that "respects the many aspects of an individual without bias, especially on the topic of sex".

 Dingdong Dantes, who was named Best Actor for his performance in the Joyce Bernal suspense-thriller Segunda Mano, which Dantes also co-produced, did not attend the awards show.
 In the same way, Maricel Soriano who was heralded as Best Actress for her work in the Jun Lana family drama Yesterday, Today and Tomorrow, was also not there.
 During the giving of the Posthumous Award for Excellence, Iza Calzado represented the recipient director/choreographer Lito Calzado, and accepted the award.

 Along with the mainstream films, furthermore, the independent films are given awards under the New Wave category.
 In 2010, the MMFF began showcasing independent films to give viewers wider choices.
 This year, the animated film Pintakasi won for Best Full-Length Film under this section.
 Ilocos Norte Gov. Imee Marcos who produced Pintakasi said it took her team, Creative Media Society of the Philippines, or CreaM, four years to make it.
 She states: "I salute those who support original Filipino animation, music and content".

 Yesterday, Today, Tomorrow film disqualification for some awards

 Yesterday, Today and Tomorrow, a Regal Entertainment production, was disqualified from four categories — Best Picture, Best Director, Best Screenplay and the Gatpuno Antonio J. Villegas Cultural Awards — for "deviating from the pre-approved story line", MMFF executive committee chair Francis Tolentino had earlier said.

-Tolentino is also chair of the Metro Manila Development Authority, which hosts the annual ceremony.
+Tolentino is also chair of the Metropolitan Manila Development Authority, which hosts the annual ceremony.
 On the morning of Dec.
 28, consequently, Regal matriarch Lily Monteverde and director Lana met with some executive committee members to try and convince them to reconsider their decision.
 Nevertheless, the committee denied Regal’s appeal.